IvanTrendafilov/proj/README.md

 ## Description

-A proof of concept autonomous conversational agent for my honours poject.
+A proof of concept autonomous conversational agent for my honours project.

 ## Requirements